-Understanding the Recognition of Emotional Facial Expressions: Influence of Eye Visibility, Contexts, and Attention Dynamics
+Understanding the Recognition of Emotional Facial Expressions: Influence of Eye Occlusion, Contexts, and Attention Dynamics

-The mechanisms underpinning the ability to recognise emotional facial expressions are multiple and complex.
-This work focuses on what an observer perceives, how they interpret, and how they react behaviourally, cognitively, and neuronally to an emotional facial expression and its context.
+The mechanisms underlying the ability to recognise emotional facial expressions are multiple and complex.
+This work focuses on what an observer perceives, how it is interpreted, and how behavioural, attentional, and neural responses unfold when viewing an emotional facial expression.

 Team